DO I NEED A WILL?

 WHAT IS A POWER OF ATTORNEY?

 Please note that once a person passes away, that person’s Power of Attorney is no longer valid.
-A Personal Representative must be appointed by the probate court in order to have authority over a deceased person’s assets.
+A Personal Representative must be appointed by the probate court in order to have legal authority over a deceased person’s assets.

 WHAT IS AN ADVANCE HEALTH CARE DIRECTIVE?

 Also known as a Health Care Power of Attorney and Living Will, an Advance Health Care Directive is a legal document that spells out your wishes regarding your health care during any incapacity and at the end of your life.
 A primary function of an Advance Health Care Directive is to name an agent to make health care decisions for you if you are not able to do so.
 You can leave all decisions to your agent, or you can include preferences such as whether you want nutrition if you are in a vegetative state or wish to remain at home rather than be hospitalized at the end of your life.
-Advance Health Care Directives also can include your organ donation choices.
+Advance Health Care Directives also can include organ donation choices.
 Port City Legal recommends giving copies of your Advance Health Care Directive to your primary care physician as well as to your named agents so that your preferences are clear and easy to find if needed.

 WHAT IS A LIVING WILL?